jwiegley/johnwiegley/drafts/drafts.md

 Similarly, chastity has a very related purpose.

-## Quotations

-# Text

-The teacher must first teach himself.
-More than words: the bones of it.

-Like Plato's men in the cave
-If one fire-watcher
-Tells another fire-watcher
-Of the sun -- this is pure fantasy;

-But the philosopher,
-Who walks back from above,
-Has still the sunlight on his breath...
-He exhales light;
-His words glow with the truth discovered.
-He is a beacon in the darkness:
-No mere creature of it.

-Let the teacher Become
-The thirst for knowing.

 # Poem

-Please send my love to Tahirih, her memory is ever like a sun that shines on my heart whenever the clouds of forgetting do part.
+Please send my love to Tahirih, her memory is ever like a sun that shines on my heart when the clouds of forgetting do part.

 # Text